 Generally speaking, an annotated bibliography is made up of two parts: a reference (in some faculties this is referred to as a citation), and an annotation.

-It is important to note that what is included in the reference and annotation will vary between disciplines, so it is essential to check with your unit guide or lecturer as to what is expected.
+It is important to note that what is included in the reference and annotation will vary between disciplines, so it is essential to check with your assignment instructions or lecturer as to what is expected.

 Writing the reference

 The reference will present the details of your source (for example, a book or journal article) in accordance with the referencing style you are required to use (for example, APA 7 or MHRA).
 The references are usually arranged in alphabetical order by the authors’ surnames, just like in a bibliography or reference list.

 For example, the reference might look like this, using MHRA style: